openvinotoolkit/datumaro/site/content/en/docs/formats/coco.md

 datum add --format coco <path/to/dataset>
 ```

-It is possible to specify project name and project directory, run
+It is possible to specify project name and project directory.
+Run
 `datum create --help` for more information.

 Extra options for adding a source in the COCO format: